Open to the Public

 Since 1969, The Nature Conservancy has steadily been acquiring parcels of land here.
-As of January 3, 2012, the Conservancy owns a total of 5,586 acres, making it the largest preserve in the Baraboo Hills.
+Currently, the Conservancy owns a total of 5,636 acres, making it the largest preserve in the Baraboo Hills.

 Private landowners in the Baraboo Hills have been important to the Conservancy's preservation efforts at Baxter's Hollow, making cooperative conservation of this critical bird and wildlife habitat possible.

 In spring, a variety of wildflowers bloom in the forest, including

 - Jacob's ladder and marsh marigold in low-lying spots;